HardlyDifficult/Tutorials/Support.md

 # Supporting Hardly Difficult by Mining BitCoin

 You can support me by running NiceHash while your computer is idle!
-This costs you nothing and could add up if a few chip in.
+This costs you nothing (except power) and could add up if a few chip in.

  - Download NiceHash Miner: [miner.nicehash.com](https://miner.nicehash.com/)
    - The 'NVIDIA' works with the CPU even if your GPU is not supported.
  - Click 'Wallet' and enter:

 ```
-3KS9rE6YqGYZyh2wdM5dzNWVP6k2ht7CZy
+14VzFa1eQjcmHp7i3tSTCK3TcWP8kHWhLE
 ```

 That's it!
 It adds a penny to my account every few minutes.
-You can see stats while it runs, and on [this dashboard](https://www.nicehash.com/miner/3KS9rE6YqGYZyh2wdM5dzNWVP6k2ht7CZy).
+You can see stats while it runs, and on [this dashboard](https://www.nicehash.com/miner/14VzFa1eQjcmHp7i3tSTCK3TcWP8kHWhLE).

 Optionally you can: